krippix/GustelBot/README.md

 command     | description
 ----------- | :-------------
-join        | joins users current channel disconnect  | leaves current channel play <name> | Searches for, and plays file with matching name.
-No parameter for random file. stop        | Stops current playback
+disconnect  | Bot leaves its channel play <name> | Searches for soundfile and plays it in user's channel.
+(Random file if no selection is made) stop        | Stops playback of current file soundlist   | Lists available sound files ping        | Replies with current ping

 ## Docker Installation